What is credit piggybacking? If you’re not sure what this strange term could possibly mean, you’re definitely not alone.

 While Tradeline Supply Company, LLC does not provide legal advice, we can provide evidence that supports the idea that piggybacking credit is legal.

 Firstly, piggybacking for credit is an extremely common practice that has been in use since the advent of credit cards.
-Studies estimate that 20-30% of Americans that have credit records have authorized user accounts in their credit file.
+Studies estimate that 20-30% of Americans who have credit records have authorized user accounts in their credit file.

 In addition, about 25% of people who have credit reports initially established their credit files by piggybacking in one way or another.